emeka/emeka.github.com/_posts/2013-04-05-soop-service-oriented-operation-and-provisioning-part1.md

 * there is no manual configuration,
 * we deploy in the same way everywhere from a local workstation up to production,
 * we know what we are testing,
-* problems are discovered earlier,
+* defects are discovered earlier,
 * we trust our deployment since it has been tested many times,
 * everybody (testers, developers, operations, trainers) can deploy a service without knowing the deployment details,